-The contrasting white sands and painterly light blue of the ocean leaves visitors to Niijima with quite the impression.
-3 hours away on a high speed jet boat from the city, Niijima island is also the proposed site for competitive surfing in the 2020 Tokyo Olympics.
+The contrasting white sands and painterly light blue of the ocean leaves visitors to Niijima with quiet the impression.
+3 hours away on a high speed jet boat from the city.
 Here is a list of our most recommended destinations including attractions, restaurants, cafes, events and transportation for a 2 day trip to Niijima.

 Table of Contents